Rosa-Luxemburgstiftung-Berlin/rls.openproject/README.md

 ## scheduled task creation

-it includes a script and vars to configure scheduled reccuring task creation.
+it includes a script and vars to configure scheduled recurring task creation.

 it requires [hiyapyco](https://github.com/zerwes/hiyapyco)